 Many offenses are illegal under both state and federal criminal law.
 It can often be confusing for defendants to figure out why they are facing federal charges instead of state charges.
-In cases in which the state and federal government has concurrent power over an offense, the decision to try the case in either court is made on a case-by-case basis.
+In cases in which the state and the federal government have concurrent power over an offense, the decision to try the case in either court is made on a case-by-case basis.
 In some cases, the federal government has sole jurisdiction.
 Some examples include crimes committed on federal property and offenses committed across state lines.
 Since federal cases proceed differently and can result in much harsher penalties than state cases, defendants should seek the counsel of a criminal defense attorney with relevant experience.

 White Collar Crimes

-One common example of a federal crime is a white collar crime.
-White collar crimes are generally non-violent offenses.
+One common example of a federal crime is a white-collar crime.
+White-collar crimes are generally non-violent offenses.
 They are characterized as offenses committed for the purpose of financial gain.
-White collar crimes are perpetrated through acts of deception.
-There are many different types of white collar crimes, including embezzlement, which refers to the misappropriation of funds entrusted to an employee by an employer.
+White-collar crimes are perpetrated through acts of deception.
+There are many different types of white-collar crimes, including embezzlement, which refers to the misappropriation of funds entrusted to an employee by an employer.
 Other examples include antitrust violations, insider trading, tax evasion, fraud, and public corruption.

 There are strict state and federal laws regarding the possession and carrying of firearms.
 Federal firearms charges often arise when a defendant is accused of possessing a firearm despite being a convicted felon or a suspected illegal immigrant.

 Many drug offenses are prosecuted at the state level.
 However, when a defendant is accused of drug activity with a significant amount of drugs, the case generally becomes a federal crime.
 Federal drug charges include possession, distribution, sale, manufacturing, and trafficking of controlled substances.